sdcnku/micropython/docs/library/omv.image.rst

    Both images must be the same size and the same type (grayscale/rgb).

    Not supported on compressed images.

-.. method:: image.or(image)

-   Logically ORs this image with another image.

-   ``image`` can either be an image object or a path to an uncompressed image file (bmp/pgm/ppm).

-   Both images must be the same size and the same type (grayscale/rgb).

-   Not supported on compressed images.

-   .. note:: You can use this function to mask out parts of an image you don't
-             want processed for things like frame differencing.
-For example, you can create a mask image on your computer, save it as a BMP file, and then use that file with this method.
-You'd set all areas you'd like to mask to white and all unmasked areas to black.

 .. method:: image.nor(image)